Kurisudes/gpn-tron/PROTOCOL.md

 ### game

 The game packet is sent by the server to inform the client about the new game round.
-It contains information about the map size and the current player id.
+It contains information about the map size, the current player id and the type of the game.

 **Name:** game
 **Sender:** Server